rajastra/pwl-be-express/README.md

 # wehealth-api

-This application is a REST API for WeHealth application.
-This application is built using Node.js, Express.js, and MongoDB.
+This application is a REST API for pwl application.
+This application is built using Node.js, Express.js, and Seqeuelize.

 ## Installation and Setup Instructions